Beyond-jQuery/book/manuscript/ajax.md

 }
 ~~~~~~~

+We _could_ have accomplished a lot more with JavaScript/jQuery here, if we needed to, such as setting the `target` attribute.
+If we were working with nothing more than a single file input element, we could have also dynamically created the form and moved the file input inside of it as well.
+But none of that was necessary since our markup contained everything we needed already.
 How much work and complexity has jQuery saved us from here?
 Let's take a look at the non-jQuery version for a comparison:

 {title="ajax uploading in ancient browsers + IE9 - web API - all browsers", lang=javascript}
 ~~~~~~~